Aliases for DUSP6 Gene

 GeneCards Summary for DUSP6 Gene

 DUSP6 (Dual Specificity Phosphatase 6) is a Protein Coding gene.
-Diseases associated with DUSP6 include hypogonadotropic hypogonadism 19 with or without anosmia and normosmic congenital hypogonadotropic hypogonadism.
-Among its related pathways are Signaling by FGFR and Signaling by FGFR.
-GO annotations related to this gene include protein tyrosine phosphatase activity and MAP kinase tyrosine/serine/threonine phosphatase activity.
+Diseases associated with DUSP6 include hypogonadotropic hypogonadism 19 with or without anosmia and kallmann syndrome.
+Among its related pathways are MAPK signaling pathway and Immune System.
+GO annotations related to this gene include phosphatase activity and phosphoprotein phosphatase activity.
 An important paralog of this gene is SSH1.

 UniProtKB/Swiss-Prot for DUSP6 Gene